practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

     @streams = []
   end

-  # Low-level API for adding a Stream.
+  # Low-level API for adding a stream.
   def <<(stream)
     @streams << stream
     stream.on(:close) do